-4G.-(1) Where an aviation safety instrument is wholly revoked under section 4D, the person who was the holder of that aviation safety instrument shall also be disqualified, for such period as may be specified by the Authority, from holding the same aviation safety instrument or such other related aviation safety instrument, as the Authority shall specify and inform the person by order.

-(2) A person commits an offence who applies for or obtains an aviation safety instrument while disqualified by an order of the Authority under this section from obtaining such an instrument and any such instrument so obtained shall be of no effect.

-(3) A former holder of an aviation safety instrument who is aggrieved by any decision of the Authority under this section may appeal to the Minister in the manner prescribed by such aviation safety subsidiary legislation as is applicable; and the Minister's decision on appeal shall be final.
+- 21.-(1) Where an aviation safety instrument is wholly revoked under section 18, the person who was the holder of that aviation safety instrument is also disqualified, for the period that the Authority specifies, from holding the same aviation safety instrument or such other related aviation safety instrument, as the Authority must specify and inform the person by order. - (2) A person commits an offence who applies for or obtains an aviation safety instrument while disqualified by an order of the Authority under this section from obtaining such an instrument and any such instrument so obtained is of no effect. - (3) A former holder of an aviation safety instrument who is aggrieved by any decision of the Authority under this section may appeal to the Minister in the manner prescribed by the applicable aviation safety subsidiary legislation; and the Minister's decision on appeal is final.